istio/istio.io/content/en/docs/ops/ambient/architecture/index.md

 A pod can receive HBONE traffic or plaintext traffic.
 By default, both will be accepted by `ztunnel`.
-Because plaintext request will have no peer identity when Authorization Policies are evaluated, a user can set a policy requiring an identity (either *any* identity, or a specific one) to block all plaintext traffic.
+Because plaintext requests will have no peer identity when Authorization Policies are evaluated, a user can set a policy requiring an identity (either *any* identity, or a specific one) to block all plaintext traffic.

 When the destination is waypoint enabled, all requests *must* go through the waypoint where policy is enforced.